 From there, get creative.
 Install a corkboard along an entire wall to display artwork, notes, and ribbons.
 Anything flat and vertical can be wall art here.
 A garden trellis hung on the wall can corral cap collections and double as wall art.

-Your only rules here are that items must be contained within the storage space, be it hooks, pegs, or push-pins, and easily reachable and expandable when used by your gradeschooler.
+Your only rules here are that items must be contained within the storage space, be they hooks, pegs, or push-pins, and be easily reachable and expandable when used by your gradeschooler.

 The cozy hideaway areas of your kids' rooms are easy.
 They're 99 percent imagination and 1 percent perspiration.

-Maybe a popup tent in a far corner where he can keep favorite toys, whisper with friends, and even hide from the parents.
+A popup tent in a far corner where he can keep his favorite toys, whisper with friends, and even hide from his parents.
 It's grade school hideaway heaven.